 - installable LiveCDs with various DE/WMs;

-- classic installers (TDE, Xfce, server ones and JeOS "blank");
+- classic installers (Xfce, server ones and JeOS "blank");

 - OpenVZ template cache (tarball of chroot w/o kernel);